maxim2266/FFP/README.md

 # Fast FIX (Financial Information Exchange) protocol parser [FFP]

-Fast FIX Parser (FFP) is a library which converts chunks of data (raw bytes) as they arrive from e.g. a socket, into a representation of FIX messages that can be further analysed for semantic checks, converted into “business” structures, etc.
+Fast FIX Parser (FFP) is a library for parsing Financial Information eXchange (FIX) messages.
+It takes input bytes as they arrive from, for example, a socket, and converts them into a representation of FIX messages which can be further analysed for semantic checks, converted into “business” structures, etc.
-It also provides a way to specify what tags are allowed for a particular message and verifies this specification at run-time.
+It also provides a way to specify which tags are allowed for a particular message and verifies this specification at runtime.

 ### Why?